Submitting a Planning Application

 - Special Reports if applicable (Tree Removal and Protection Plan, Stormwater Control Plan, Radio Frequency Report, Biological Resources Assessment, etc.)

-- See the General Planning Application Checklist (PDF) for more details.
+- See the General Planning Application Checklist (PDF) or ADU Application Checklist (PDF) for more details.

 - Special Administrative Applications